Crossings Christian Gauntlet and OK Novice Championships

 1. Debate is a competitive game.

-2. I will vote on Framework and T-Aff's should be topical.
+2. I will vote on framework and topicality-Affs should be topical.
 But, you can still beat framework with good offense or a good counter-interpretation.
-Water topic note--I think there are some important T debates to be sorted out on this topic.

 4. Neg conditionality is mostly good.

-5. Counterplans and PICs --good (better to have a solvency advocate than not), process CPs it is very debatable--topic-specific justifications go a a long way.
+5. Counterplans and PICs --good (better to have a solvency advocate than not), process CPs a bit different.
+It is a very debatable thing for me but topic-specific justifications go a long way with me.

 6. K's that link to the Aff plan/advocacy/advantages/reps and have an alternative that is explained and solves are good.